hyperbit/blitz/README.md

 Seems like overkill, but each technology does their own part to ultimately render page content to plain text and display the actual eBook to the view.

+# Future

+1. User authentication
+2. Bookmark feature

 # Contributions

 Feel free to fork and send some pull requests.
-Any suggestions for improvements are welcomed, but I am especially looking to add background processes for the file processing, with a progress bar to display to the user in the view.
+Any suggestions for improvements are welcomed.